 Resident Members who have evening lectures or who are working late can avoid missing dinner by submitting a 'Late Dinner Request' by 3:00PM of the day of the required late dinner.
-Late dinner requests will not be accepted after this time and late
+Late dinner requests will not be accepted after this time and late dinners will not be prepared without a Late Dinner Request.

-Late dinners can be retrieved from the kitchen up until 10:00pm at the latest.
+Late dinners can be retrieved from the kitchen up until 10:00PM at the latest.